pu2clr/QN8066/README.md

 By following these guidelines, you can ensure that your use of the FM transmitter respects the laws and regulations of your country and does not result in any legal issues.

+# Groups and Forums

+There is a Facebook group called [QN80XX FM Transmitters & Receivers Enthusiasts](https://www.facebook.com/groups/qn80xx)  where the purpose is exchanging experiences with projects based on Quintic QN80XX IC family.
+You will be welcome there.

 ## Acknowledgements